daniel-tran/meaningless/README.md

 ```

 **Note that you allowed to write badly formed XML documents using this file interface, but they will cause runtime errors in your code upon trying to read and process them.**

-# API Documentation

-Documentation is generated using Sphinx.

-## Online

-The API documentation is hosted through GitHub Pages at the following link: https://daniel-tran.github.io/meaningless/

-## Offline

-You can view the API documentation as static HTML documents from `docs\index.html`.
-After cloning this repo, you can load the HTML files in a web browser, which allows you to navigate to other sections.

 # Q&A